Ally-Assist/BehaviorAnalystsWhoCode/2021_09_25 Pinpointing Behavior Statements/README.md

 The most common, and most basic software design pattern over the past few decades is known as [Model-view-controller (MVC)](https://en.wikipedia.org/wiki/Model–view–controller).

-For our purposes, we will separate out the basic data and the actions permitted on that data into the "model", but we will combine the "view-controller" into a simple [graphical user interface (GUI)](https://en.wikipedia.org/wiki/Graphical_user_interface).
+### Model: the Simulation

 The "model" encapsulates all of the data and the behavior.
 It defines the full set of possible interactions with, or actions on, the data.
+It is generally embodied as a code module (a.k.a., a library, a package).
+Thus, the primary user user for a model is generally a programmer, and the interface is an [application programmers' interface (API)](https://en.wikipedia.org/wiki/API).

-It is a model in the sense of "simulation".
+#### It is a model in the sense of "simulation".
+It is a functional model.
+The model defines:

+1. Under what conditions (previous behavior, request parameters, etc.) a particular behavior can be requested.

+2. The effect on the application state/environment if the request succeeds (or does not).

+3. The values returned in response to the request, if any.

+#### Data model: the proverbial "Dead Man"

+In contrast, within the software development environment, you will also hear the phrase "data model", which normally refers to a storage format in a relational database management system.
+It only defines a bare outline of the data items in the model, and to some extent, how the data items are related.
+It does not, and cannot, define behavior.
+That is, the data model is structural; the overall model is functional.

+### View-Controller: The User Interface

+For our purposes, we will separate out the basic data and the actions permitted on that data into the "model", but we will combine the "view-controller" into a simple [graphical user interface (GUI)](https://en.wikipedia.org/wiki/Graphical_user_interface).

 Note that the user interface could take different forms, such as a command line (CLI), an application programmers' interface (API), or multiple GUIs on a variety of platforms (e.g., iOS, macOS, tvOS, watchOS, MS Windows, Xamarin).
 All of these interfaces could be implemented against the same model.